| | | |

 Step 4: Form Onigiri

-Wet your hands with water to prevent sticking.
-Take a small amount of sushi rice (about a handful) and flatten it slightly in your palm.
-Place a spoonful of the spicy tuna filling in the center.
-Mold the rice around the filling into a triangular shape, pressing gently but firmly.
+So, wet your hands with a bit of water to keep the rice from sticking too much—this is key!
+Take a handful of the sushi rice and flatten it a bit in your palm.
+Then, place some of that spicy tuna filling right in the center.
+Now mold the rice around it into a triangular shape.
+Press gently but firmly; you want it to hold together, ya know?

 Step 5: Add Seaweed